 What is a Light Box for Photography?

 A light box is best described as a closed or semi-enclosed box that provides diffused, even lighting for photography.
 This controlled illumination minimises shadows, creating a consistent environment for capturing clean, professional images.
 Light boxes are popular for still life and macro photography, as they allow for detailed shots of small objects with minimal distracting shadows.
+For more on this genre, our guide on how to take good still life photos covers equipment, settings, and composition techniques in depth.
 They're also widely used in product photography for e-commerce and catalogues, ensuring a polished presentation of items.
+If you're keen to explore detailed close-up work, our beginner's guide to macro photography covers the techniques and gear you'll need to get started.
 A lightbox for clothing photography is equally effective, showcasing garments by minimising wrinkles and highlighting fabric textures.
+If you want to make the most of fabric details and surface finishes in your shots, our texture photography guide offers practical tips for capturing fine detail and tactile surfaces with impact.

 How Does a Photography Light Box Work?